Kannan Varuvaan (2000 film): Plot

 Kannan's ambition in life is to take up the construction of the temple left incomplete by his forefathers.
 Unfortunately, funds are not forthcoming.
-Thannirmalai assures Kannan that with his employer's help, Kannan's dream could become a reality.
+Thannirmalai assures Kannan that with his employer's help, Kannan's dream will become a reality.
 Unfortunately for Thannirmalai, he becomes disappointed when his employer, the wealthy landlady Ranganayagi's grandson Raghu, turns out to be money-minded and heartless.
 In a fit of anger, Thannirmalai pushes Raghu into a river and thinks that he has committed a murder.
 Kannan is made to enter the scene as an impostor by pretending to be Raghu.
 Meanwhile, there is a love triangle between Kannan, Rajeswari and Parvathi.
 What follows forms the crux of the story.